Search blog

 Chatting - a topic that is not at all unfamiliar to candidates who are preparing for the IELTS exam.
 However, have you confidently conquered this topic with a high band score yet?
 If not, immediately refer to some sample IELTS Speaking Part 1 Chatting responses compiled by the A-grade teachers of PREP below!

-I. The cue card of IELTS Speaking Part 1 Chatting
+I. Sample questions IELTS Speaking Part 1 Chatting

-Below are some questions under the IELTS Speaking Part 1 Chatting that the examiners may use to test candidates in the actual exam, specifically:
+Below are some sample questions IELTS Speaking Part 1 Chatting that the examiners may use to test candidates in the actual exam, specifically:

 -